 How senior caregivers can best care for themselves during coronavirus

-Care workers and caregivers are often the most vulnerable in these moments, according to Janet Kim, communications director at Caring Across Generations, a national initiative to transform the long-term care system.
+That’s understandable given that care workers and caregivers are often the most vulnerable in these moments, according to Janet Kim, communications director at Caring Across Generations, a national initiative to transform the long-term care system.
 They are often working without benefits like paid vacation or sick time, not to mention training and protection equipment required to protect themselves from catching and spreading the virus, which is sure to make an already stressful situation even worse.

 “In times like these, these problems are even more acute, and caregivers are often on the front lines of being hit hard with little support to turn to,” Kim says.
 “Staying home sick to protect those they care for often means a huge sacrifice to their own health and financial security in the best of times.”

 Experts agree that these circumstances are a case for senior caregivers to be aware of and to address their own needs.
 Here’s what they recommend doing to bolster your own well-being right now.

 1. Prioritize your physical health

 “As we’re working to flatten the curve, it’s so unbelievably important to prioritize one’s own physical health,” says Kim, adding that taking recommended precautions is key.

 “Health officials continue to promote social distancing, self-isolation when necessary and hand-washing as the best strategies for slowing the spread of COVID-19,” says Amy Coupal, CEO of Ontario Caregiver Organization (OCO).

 What’s more, according to the Centers for Disease Control and Prevention (CDC) wearing a cloth face covering is a crucial step for preventing the spread of COVID-19.
 When both caregivers and seniors who are being cared for wear masks, it reduces the risk of transmission.